mikebaldi/Idle-Champions/ReadMe.txt

 Warning: This script reads system memory.
 I do not know CNE's stance on reading system memory used by the game, so use at your own risk.
 Pointers may break on any given update and I may no longer decide to update them.

+NOTE: SCRIPT NO LONGER ATTEMPTS TO READ SB, HASTE, OR DASH TIME AND RELIES ON THE GAME CONTROLLER STRUCTURE FOR ALL MEMORY READS, AND THUS ONLY NEEDING ONE POINTER.

 Features:
 1. Fkey leveling of champions beginning on level 1.
-Shandie must be leveled first and Briv Second.
 2. Continued Fkey leveling of champions beyond level 1.
 3. Click damage leveling.
 Must include `` as part of initial Fkey leveling.
 4. Summon Dembo as part of the initial leveling.